Toy dinosaurs facing each other on a flat surface with paper rocks, one is a brown triceratops and the other is an orange and yellow spinosaurus.

 As children experience acceptance and success in the playroom, they begin to feel more capable, valued, and secure.

-• Better behavior and self-control
+• Increased self-control

 Many children show reductions in aggression, defiance, impulsivity, and emotional outbursts as internal regulation improves.